shathalshehri/openai-chatbot/README.md

 - [Testing the Chatbot](#testing-the-chatbot)
 - [Future Improvements](#future-improvements)

-## What You Will Learn
+## Project Overview
-- How to install Node.js and npm (Node Package Manager).
+In this project, you will:
-- How to set up a basic Node.js application.
+- Set up a basic Node.js application using Express.
-- How to use the OpenAI API to generate responses.
+- Integrate the OpenAI API to generate responses for a chatbot.
-- How to send requests to the chatbot and receive responses.
+- Create a simple API endpoint that accepts user input and returns generated responses.

 ## Prerequisites
 Before you start, make sure you have the following: